 You have created a product (or you are thinking about it) and now you are wondering what if someone steals it or benefits from it?
-In this article I go through the basics on how to patent an idea and what you can do to prevent this from happening.
+In this article, I go through the basics of patenting an idea and what you can do to prevent this from happening.

 Let’s start with the basics: It is not possible to patent an idea.
 An idea is not tangible and simply it is not possible to patent it.

 However, as your idea grows into an invention, it might start to fulfil the requirements of a patent.
 It is possible that it is going to be in high demand after its launch, and therefore attract other creators to copy it.
 It makes sense to protect your own innovation with a patent as it protects your invention.

 Getting a patent is a detailed process and varies between countries.
 In this article, we cover the basics of how to patent an idea.
 To get more country-specific patenting information, contact your local authorities, such as Finnish Patent and Registration Office, PRH.